Demand is price elastic if a change in price causes a bigger percentage change in demand. It will have a PED of greater than one.

 - % change in Q.D – 30/80 = – 0.375

 - % change in price 3/27 = 0.111

 - In the above example, the PED = -3.37

 Goods which are price elastic will tend to have some or all of the following characteristics.

 - Many substitutes.
 If consumers have many alternatives, demand will be more sensitive to price.
 For example, if the price of one type of mineral water (Vittel) increases, people can easily switch to other brands.

-- High percentage of income.
+- A high percentage of income.
 Luxury goods which are a high percentage of income will be more sensitive to price.
-If the price goes up, less people will be able to afford it.
+If the price goes up, fewer people will be able to afford it.